jeff-k/bio-seq/README.md

     assert_eq!(iupac!("ACGTSWKM") & iupac!("WKMSTNNA"), iupac!("A----WKA"));
     ```

-* `codec::Text`, utf-8 strings that are read directly from common plain-text file formats can be treated as sequences.
+* `codec::text::Dna`, utf-8 strings that are read directly from common plain-text file formats can be treated as sequences.
 Additional logic can be defined to ensure that `'a' == 'A'` and for handling `'N'`.

-* `codec::Amino`, Amino acid sequences are represented with 6 bits.
+* `codec::amino::Amino`, Amino acid sequences are represented with 6 bits.
 The representation of amino acids is designed to be easy to coerce from sequences of 2-bit encoded DNA.

+The `extra_codecs` feature add two experimental families:

+* `codec::masked`, 4-bit nucleotide encoding with a soft mask (i.e. lowercase bases)

+* `codec::degenerate`, 1-bit encodings that split nucleotides into two classes:
+    * `WS`: weak/strong
+    * `RY`: purine/pyramidine
+    * `MK`: amino/ketone

 ## Defining new codecs